XiaoSanchez/CV-Deep_Learning/ReadMe.md

 <a id="item42"></a>
 ## Part 1
-In this part, you will design a classifier using the VGG16 pre-trained model.
+This part design a classifier using the VGG16 pre-trained model.
 Just like the ResNet50 model, you can import the model <code>VGG16</code> from <code>keras.applications</code>.
 You will essentially build your classifier as follows:
 1. Import libraries, modules, and packages you will need.
 Make sure to import the *preprocess_input* function from <code>keras.applications.vgg16</code>.
 2. Use a batch size of 100 images for both training and validation.